 Bikes: You may bring your

 own bike or use one of ours.
-GFA bikes are lightweight, available with either drop or straight handlebars and are equipped with waterbottle, handlebar bag, map case and seat pack with essentials.
+GFA bikes are lightweight, available with either drop or straight handlebars and are equipped with computer, waterbottle, handlebar bag, map case and seat pack with essentials.

 Clarkston Inn, Newport - 3 nights

 Listed on The National Register of Historic Places, the Clarkston is one of the oldest inns in Newport.
 Each antique filled room is named and decorated after a famous or infamous person in Newport’s history.
 The home is nearly 300 years old, though you will enjoy today’s luxuries and amenities.
 The inn is located in the heart of the historic district, steps to restaurants, shops and the bustling waterfront.

 June 28-July 1 | July 6-9 | August 11-14

 Single Supplement - $495

 Note: 2015 tours booked by the end of 2014 will receive the 2014 rate.
 Please contact us for the 2014 rate.